 The third predominantly-used class is the “TextGraphic” class.
 This is what contains the methods for drawing boxes around detected text and displaying what it believes the text to be in conjunction with the boxes.
 As with the code for the face detection graphic, the main method is the “draw” method, which takes a Canvas object as input.
 Within this, there are some nested “for” loops.
 The first “for” loop is for a text box, the second “for” loop (nested within the first) is for the lines within the text box, and the third “for” loop (nested within the second) is for the elements within the lines.
 Most of the drawing is done in the second “for” loop.
 Initially, a bounding box is drawn round the text block, and then if the image is flipped, the left will be translated to the right, and vice versa.
 The text and the boxes are then rendered on the canvas using the “drawText” method.
 The code for this is shown here:

 The algorithm seems to be very accurate with words printed on a screen, but slightly less with handwriting recognition.
-Visit our website’s blog section to find all the latest news and tutorials on the VIA VAB-950!
+Visit our website’s news section to find all the latest updates and tutorials on the VIA VAB-950!